PrincessUgbobuaku/CardConnect/README.md

 * You can run the app on a physical device with the Expo Go app or on an emulator.

-* The mobile app's configuration and entry point is handled by app.json and App.js inside this folder.
+* The mobile app\'s configuration and entry point is handled by app.json and App.js inside this folder.

 cd apps/web
 npm install          # Install dependencies